 Census and surveys collect migration-related data which can be used to produce official statistics.
 For example:

-- Household surveys produce statistics on different aspects, such as drivers and the impact of migration, internal migration, socio-economic characteristics, emigration, migrant stocks and flows of immigrants and emigrants.
+- Household surveys produce statistics on different aspects, such as the drivers and the impact of migration, internal migration, socio-economic characteristics, emigration, migrant stocks and flows of immigrants and emigrants.

 - Labour Force Surveys produce statistics on migrant stocks in the labour market.